Get Your Website Up in 1, 2, 3

 Hosts like WP Engine and Lyrical Host come with WordPress already installed.
 With WP Engine you can have as many environments for one WordPress site as you like.
 This allows some nice flexibility for building out new features or testing before doing upgrades.

 Flywheel also has WordPress set up with a quick form!
 Just enter all your details and there is your WordPress site ready to go and get started making it yours.

-All of these hosts offer a pretty easy setup but they are all a bit different and once you factor in all the hosts that exists you can see how you can get a lot of variation.
+All of these hosts offer a pretty easy setup but they are all a bit different and once you factor in all the hosts that exist you can see how you can get a lot of variation.
 Once you have your WordPress site installed you are ready to get your hands dirty and customizing it to make it uniquely yours.
 Stay tuned for more posts in this WordPress Wednesday series!